USTC-DataDarknessLab/Capsule/README.md

 ## Prepare Datasets

-We use six datasets in the paper: ogbn-papers, ogbn-products, Reddit,uk-2006-05, wb2001 and com_fr.
+We use six datasets in the paper: ogbn-papers, ogbn-products, Reddit, uk-2006-05, wb2001 and com_fr.

 Users can download and process datasets according to the code in capsule/src/datagen.
 The operations for dataset processing here are referenced from GNNLab: https://github.com/SJTU-IPADS/gnnlab